ZhongxuanWu/HeavyRNN/README.md

 differences are exponentially amplified.
 Compare aggregate statistics rather than individual time samples across different execution layouts.

-If a QR stretch underflows to zero, it is floored at the smallest positive normal value of the configured dynamics dtype.
+If a QR stretch underflows to zero, it is floored at the smallest positive value of the configured dtype.
 Per-exponent and total floor counts are stored so strongly contracting directions are not hidden.

 ## Lyapunov implementation